How Much Does it Cost to go to Hong Kong?

 Local Transportation

-Hong Kong has one of the best transportation networks in the world, and it’s very easy to navigate.
-English is widely spoken (except by some cab drivers), and just about every sign is in English and Chinese.
-I’ve estimated $100 for your local transportation costs.
-This might be a bit high, but I’m factoring in a ride to Macau, which is a common day trip.
-You might also take a taxi once or twice.
+Hong Kong has one of the most efficient transportation networks in the world, and it’s incredibly easy to get around.
+English is widely spoken (with the occasional exception among taxi drivers), and nearly all signage appears in both English and Chinese.
+I’ve budgeted about $100 for local transportation – slightly on the high side, but that includes a day trip to Macau and the possibility of taking a taxi once or twice.

-The main types of transportation are the metro, buses, mini-bus, and Star Ferry.
-There’s also an express train from the airport which you might use.
-All of these public transportation options can be paid with a reloadable Octopus card.
-You can buy an Octopus card at the airport, metro stations, and just about any convenience store (where you can also use them to buy whatever you want).
-The Octopus card can also be used in Macau and Shenzen.
+The city’s main transit options include the MTR (metro), buses, minibuses, and the iconic Star Ferry.
+There’s also an Airport Express train you may use when you arrive.
+All of these can be paid for with a reloadable Octopus card, which you can purchase at the airport, any MTR station, or most convenience stores – where you can also use it to buy snacks or essentials.
+The same card works in Macau and Shenzhen as well.

 Attractions

-The Ngong Ping 360 is a cool gondola that will take you up to the Big Buddha over the bay in 20 minutes, but it’s a bit expensive.
-To save money, take bus #23 from Tung Chung Town Centre, which costs just HK $18 (one way) and takes 45 minutes.
+Ngong Ping 360 is a scenic gondola ride that takes you over the bay to the Big Buddha in about 20 minutes, but it’s on the pricier side.
+If you want to save money, take bus #23 from Tung Chung Town Centre instead.
+It’s only HK$18 one way and takes about 45 minutes.

 Food and drink